 Outfit porches and patios with seating that's guaranteed to kick-start conversations.
 Invite folks to stay awhile by hanging an old-fashioned swing made cushy with an antique quilt and colorful pillows.
 Place salvaged theater or stadium seats where they can be appreciated by passersby and used as front-row seats for watching neighborhood doings.

-Transport your outdoor living spaces to far-off lands using an array of ethnic-influenced treasures.
+Transport your outdoor living spaces to far-off lands using an array of globally influenced treasures.
 Look for furniture, fabrics, and accessories that sport Asian profiles, Mideastern motifs, French panache, or Tuscan character.
 Anchor conversation groupings with a painted trunk that evokes images of sea travel.
 Arrange tropical foliage in oversize vintage urns to reference exotic ports of call.

 DIY Pallet Planter

-Arrange an Alfresco Bathing Station
+Alfresco Bathing Station

 Fashion a spa-like sanctuary in a private corner abutting your home.
 Have a plumber install pipes that to carry water through a showerhead and a vintage faucet that can be used to fill a footed tub.
-Underscore the haven's pampering purpose by adding an antique garden chair, a shelf to hold toiletries and candles, and a repurposed bookcase equipped with iron baskets to corral plush bath towels.
+Underscore the space's pampering purpose by adding an antique garden chair, a shelf to hold toiletries and candles, and a repurposed bookcase equipped with iron baskets to corral plush bath towels.

 Repurpose Printed Materials